Skiddle/web-api/README.md

 # Skiddle Events Web API

+## Getting Started

+The Skiddle Events API has been developed to follow RESTful principles where possible (and not overly complicated).
+The aim has been to create an API which is simple and intuative to use rather than following strict policies to the letter.

+At present we don't have any client libraries available, but any REST library that allows you to specify the end-point can be used with this API.

+### Return format

+All results are returned in plain-text JSON format which is cross-platform compatible.

+### Authentication

+> All requests require a valid API key.
+For a free api key please [apply here](http://www.skiddle.com/api/join.php).

+To access the API you must specify your API KEY on all requests.
+This should be in the format 'api_key=abcdefghijklmnop'

+We monitor all requests and reserve the right to rate-limit or block any excessive requests.
+Limits are continually changed - please contact us if you are expecting to hit our API frequently.

 ## Events

 Events search endpoint: **http://www.skiddle.com/api/v1/events/** (method: GET) Gets multiple events based upon search parameters (see below).